HTML Tools

 Output: &lt;p&gt;Tom &amp; Jerry&lt;/p&gt;

-Quotes are escaped for safer embedding in attributes or content.
+Quotes and apostrophes are escaped for safe placement in HTML content or attributes.

 FAQ